lauwel/ultrasound-tensiometry/README.md

 ## Installation

-Clone the repository directly into the `Vantage` folder on the Verasonics computer to enable data collection.
+Clone the repository directly into the `Vantage #.#.#` folder on the Verasonics computer to enable data collection.
 The processing code **does not** rely on Verasonics functions and can be run on any other computer.

 ---